shlomif/shlomi-fish-homepage/lib/notes/quality-software--followup-2018.md

         - [Meson (build-tool)](https://en.wikipedia.org/wiki/Meson_(software))
     - Reflections on “Simple” in the context of software:
         - <https://shlomif-tech.livejournal.com/64318.html>
-        - Simple may imply lacking features or being hard to use.
+        - “Simple” may imply lacking features or being hard to use.

 ## Comment I wrote

 On <https://medium.com/@okaleniuk/premature-optimization-is-the-root-of-all-evil-is-the-root-of-evil-a8ab8056c6b> :

-Hi!
+> Hi!
 Good article.
 I should note that based on what I wrote [here](https://en.wikibooks.org/wiki/Optimizing_Code_for_Speed/Factor_Optimizations#Are_%22Small%22_Optimizations_Desirable?) — Prof. Knuth may have been wrong because many small optimisations eventually can add to a significant improvement.
 Perhaps sometimes an optimisation is not worth it because the program is already fast enough, but I feel that we have accumulated too much junk bloatware recently (see [my notes](https://github.com/shlomif/shlomi-fish-homepage/blob/4d2c897b486f0c7cfc0b7fe29f3f49b61fb8054a/lib/notes/quality-software--followup-2018.md) ).
+>

-Regarding the “it’s good there is more work for me”, this is the [broken window fallacy](https://shlomif-tech.livejournal.com/741.html) — and it is also echoed in the [“How to become a hacker (not ‘cracker’) howto”](http://www.catb.org/esr/faqs/hacker-howto.html).
+> Regarding the “it’s good there is more work for me”, this is the [broken window fallacy](https://shlomif-tech.livejournal.com/741.html) — and it is also echoed in the [“How to become a hacker (not ‘cracker’) howto”](http://www.catb.org/esr/faqs/hacker-howto.html).
 You likely have better things to do than to fix others’ past failures.

 # Licence